aderawmolla/aderawmolla/README.md

 ## 🚀 About Me

 - 🔭 Currently focused on **AI-powered ERP systems** and advanced backend architectures
 - 🌱 Deep diving into **Artificial Intelligence, Distributed Systems, and Cloud-Native Architecture**
 - 👨‍💻 Passionate about **ERPNext, FastAPI, Golang, Django & System Design**
 - 💬 Ask me about **ERPNext, FastAPI, Backend Scalability, Docker, or AI Integrations**
 - 📫 Reach me at: **mollaaderaw@gmail.com**
-- ⚡ Fun fact: I enjoy turning complex business problems into intelligent, scalable systems
+- ⚡ Fun fact: I focus on **understanding the problem deeply** before writing a single line of code

 ---